xmithieuci/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL

 In this project, we have collaborated to practice building an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions.
 This project will involve the following steps:

-        1.Extract and Transform the Data: Use Python tools and techniques to extract raw data and transform it into a usable format.
+        1. **Extract and Transform the Data**: Use Python tools and techniques to extract raw data and transform it into a usable format.

-        2. Create CSV Files: Generate four CSV files from the transformed data.
+        2. **Create CSV Files**: Generate four CSV files from the transformed data.

-        3. Create an ERD and Table Schema: Design an Entity-Relationship Diagram (ERD) and define a table schema based on the CSV file data.
+        3. **Create an ERD and Table Schema**: Design an Entity-Relationship Diagram (ERD) and define a table schema based on the CSV file data.

-        4. Upload Data to Postgres Database: Import the CSV data into a PostgreSQL database.
+        4. **Upload Data to Postgres Database**: Import the CSV data into a PostgreSQL database.

 ## Create the Category and Subcategory DataFrames

 Extract and transform the crowdfunding.xlsx Excel data to create a category DataFrame that has the following columns:

         A "category_id" column that has entries going sequentially from "cat1" to "catn", where n is the number of unique categories

         A "category" column that contains only the category titles

-category DataFrame

 Export the category DataFrame as category.csv and save it to your GitHub repository.